allegro/envoy-control/docs/features/multi_dc_support.md

 If you don't use Envoy Control Runner, you have to fulfil the contract.
 Create an endpoint `GET /state` with your framework of choice that will expose current local state of Envoy Control.
-The state is available in `LocalClusterStateChanges#latestServiceState`.
+The state is available in `LocalZoneStateChanges#latestServiceState`.

-Then build a `CrossDcServices` class providing:
+Then build a `RemoteServices` class providing:

 * [AsyncControlPlaneClient](https://github.com/allegro/envoy-control/blob/master/envoy-control-runner/src/main/kotlin/pl/allegro/tech/servicemesh/envoycontrol/synchronization/AsyncRestTemplateControlPlaneClient.kt) - an HTTP client
-* [ControlPlaneInstanceFetcher](https://github.com/allegro/envoy-control/blob/master/envoy-control-source-consul/src/main/kotlin/pl/allegro/tech/servicemesh/envoycontrol/consul/synchronization/SimpleConsulInstanceFetcher.kt) - the strategy of retrieving other Envoy Control from given DC
+* [ControlPlaneInstanceFetcher](https://github.com/allegro/envoy-control/blob/master/envoy-control-source-consul/src/main/kotlin/pl/allegro/tech/servicemesh/envoycontrol/consul/synchronization/SimpleConsulInstanceFetcher.kt) - the strategy of retrieving other Envoy Control from given zone
-* `remoteDC` - list of remote data centers
+* `remoteZones` - list of remote zones

 Refer to [Envoy Control Runner](https://github.com/allegro/envoy-control/tree/master/envoy-control-runner) module for a sample implementation.